HOW IT ALL STARTED

-Pia works internationally with individuals and groups on self- awareness and the unfolding of unique capacities.
-More about her consultation practice can be found at: dailyempathy.com.
+Pia works internationally with parents, families, schools and care professionals on self- awareness and the unfolding of unique capacities.
+More about her services can be found at: www.beginningwell.com.

 She also holds seminars and further training courses and gives talks in Germany and other European countries.
 She has worked as a lecturer at Fernstudium Waldorfpädagogik (for the English translation click here) since 2004.